glutengo/rendering-strategies/backend/res/posts/react/react.md

 As we are still using the react library, our components look almost the same as in our react app created with CRA.
 The main difference is that instead of using the `useEffect()` hook, we add a static method called `getInitialProps()` to fetch the required data.
 If a component has this static method and the component is used as a page, it is called by the next framework when it is mounted into the application.
-The method is called on the server if the concerned page is the initially requested page and it is called on the client if the page is displayed after performing a navigation in the browser.
+The method is called on the server if the concerned page is the initially requested page and it is called on the client if the page is displayed after performing a navigation in the browser.<sup>[[4]](#ref-4)</sup>
 Given this knowledge, it is important to not use browser-only features here.
-Therefore, we use `isomorphic-fetch` for getting any data from the backend.<sup>[[4]](#ref-4)</sup>
+Therefore, we use `isomorphic-fetch` for getting any data from the backend.

 Thanks to `getInitialProps`, we have complete server side rendering out of the box and there are no duplicated requests for the initial page.
 To keep the code clear, we would however not want our page component to be responsible for getting the data for each child component used in the page.